Dr Pedro Albizu Campos

 Dr Pedro Albizu Campos is ranked within the top 5% of all 836 schools in Puerto Rico (based off of combined math and reading proficiency testing data) for the 2018-19 school year.

-The diversity score of Dr Pedro Albizu Campos is 0.00, which is equal to the diversity score at state average of 0.00.
+The diversity score of Dr Pedro Albizu Campos is 0.08, which is more than the diversity score at state average of 0.00.
 The school's diversity has stayed relatively flat over five school years.

 State Level (PR)